 - Roseburia: Improves muscle strength (as reported in another study)

-Concurrently, bacteria that cause inflammation or imbalance increase:
+Concurrently, bacteria that cause inflammation or an imbalance increase:

 - Potentially pathogenic strains of Enterobacteriaceae (such as certain E. coli)